abdeoliveira/examgen/README.md

 The script can alternatively be run as `./~/examgen.sh i j`, where `j` is the number of alternatives for each question.
 If `j` is absent, then `j=5` will be used by default, i.e., questions will have `(a) ... (e)` alternatives.

-3. After running `~/examgen.sh`, if everything were fine, a single PDF document containing `i` exams will be opened in your screen.
+3. After running `~/examgen.sh`, if everything was fine, a single PDF document containing `i` exams will be opened in your screen.
 The actual file is `~/session/output.pdf`.

 4. Each exam is stamped (bottom right of each page) with a code like `i/yyyy.mm.dd-hh.MM.ss`, standing for `exam_number/year.month.day-hour.minute.second`.